URGENT ACTION ALERT: Demand a better recipe book for safer streets

 If the MUTCD were revised to support walk/rollability, we could see improvements over time in every town and hamlet in America.

 You can help!
-Follow these super simple instructions:
+Follow these instructions by May 14th:

 Below is a comment or letter template that you can simply copy/paste, customize and send directly to the Federal Register’s open comments section on this issue.
 You can also print/send this letter directly to Transportation Secretary Buttigieg if you want.

 Copy and paste the body text below OR download the template attachment by clicking here.

 Paste or upload your customized comment right here.